For an 80s action series, this show had a surprising number of heartwarming moments.

 Murdock's concern when Face is shot in Without Reservations.
 To see the fun-loving, happy-go-lucky Cloud Cuckoo Lander turn so deadly serious is absolutely jarring.
 The look of pure hatred he gives the man responsible...shudder.

 And then at the end when Murdock finally gets his hands on the guy who shot Face and starts relentlessly pounding him, and literally has to be pulled off of him.
 It really shows what Murdock is capable of when someone he cares about is hurt, seeing as he's usually the least violent of the team.
-I would not want to get on Murdock's bad side.
+You do not want to get on Murdock's bad side.

 The tag scene for that episode is also quite cute.
 Murdock brings Face a 'get well' pizza...aaaww.